 Sara Shaarawi is a playwright, translator and performer from Cairo who is now based in Glasgow.
 She has had her work performed at the Tron Theatre, The Traverse, Village Pub Theatre, Platform, and the CCA.
 Sara also took part in the Playwrights Studio Scotland’s 2015 Mentoring Programme and the National Theatre of Scotland’s Breakthrough Writers programme.
 Other credits include dramaturg, performing and translation for One Day in Spring (Oran Mor/NTS) and Here’s the News from Over There (Northern Stage).
 She is also one of the recipients of the Playwrights’ Studio Scotland’s New Playwright’s Awards this year.

-Katherine McMahon is a performance poet living and working in Edinburgh.
-She helped to run spoken word programme Inky Fingers from 2011 – 2013, and has performed across the UK, from pubs to festivals to one glorious night with a full orchestra and a specially written score.
-She has run participatory arts projects, workshops, and a range of weird and wonderful events.
-Her first pamphlet, Treasure in the History of Things, was published by Stewed Rhubarb Press in 2012.
-She has also worked in theatres, a cinema, a library, and for LGBT and mental health charities, and has experience in community development work.
-She also likes baking elaborate desserts, swimming in unlikely places, and growing thing
+Linden McMahon is a performance poet living and working in London.
+They helped to run spoken word programme Inky Fingers from 2011 – 2013, and has performed across the UK, from pubs to festivals to one glorious night with a full orchestra and a specially written score.
+They have run participatory arts projects, workshops, and a range of weird and wonderful events.
+Their first pamphlet, Treasure in the History of Things, was published by Stewed Rhubarb Press in 2012.
+They have also worked in theatres, a cinema, a library, and for LGBT and mental health charities, and have experience in community development work.
+They also like baking elaborate desserts, swimming in unlikely places, and growing things.

 Dr. Poppy Kohner is a researcher, writer and organiser.
 She co-ordinates and hosts the Glasgow Refugee Asylum and Migration Network (GRAMNet) Film Series at the Centre for Contemporary Arts in Glasgow and sits on Document Film Festival Board.
 Her dual interests in theatre and anthropology fuel her passion in creative arts and popular education for social and political transformation.
 As a co-founder of direct-action group Resist Militarism Network (formerly White Feather Collective), having written for The Drouth, New Profile and Forces Watch, and havin been an advisor to the Tron Theatre Young Company for SHEEP (2016), the various strands of her work are focused on the demilitarisation of society and culture.